Maria Robinson: Career

 Robinson became a member of the Framingham Democratic Committee and was a member of the Framingham Town Meeting.
 She became the first Korean-American elected to the Massachusetts General Court.
 Previously, she led Advanced Energy Economy’s program on wholesale markets, including engagement at Federal Energy Regulatory Commission and the regional transmission organizations.
 Prior to that, she focused on regulatory issues relating to energy and air, including leading the organization’s state Clean Power Plan campaign, which covered over two dozen states across the country.
 She managed report development and data-driven analysis at the state and national level.
 Robinson was employed by Navigant Consulting in the renewable energy and energy efficiency practices, supporting the state of Massachusetts in analyzing and procuring contractors for statewide renewable energy and energy efficiency projects.
 She interned with the United States Environmental Protection Agency’s office of Water and in the office of Congressman Jay Inslee.

 Robinson was the first Korean-American elected to the Massachusetts State Legislature.
 In 2018, she overwhelmingly defeated the competing write-in candidates with nearly 78% of the votes.
-Her district lies solely within the city of Framingham, covering eleven of its eighteen precincts.
-Robinson serves on the House Committee on Technology and Intergovernmental Affairs, the Joint Committee on Cannabis Policy, the Joint Committee on Export Development, and the Joint Committee on State Administration and Regulatory Oversight.
+Her district lay solely within the city of Framingham, covering eleven of its eighteen precincts.
+Robinson served on the House Committee on Technology and Intergovernmental Affairs, the Joint Committee on Cannabis Policy, the Joint Committee on Export Development, and the Joint Committee on State Administration and Regulatory Oversight.

 She ran for a second term in 2020, and was endorsed by the Massachusetts Women’s Political Caucus.
 She was reelected, receiving 98.0% of votes cast.

 In June 2021, Robinson was reportedly among the candidates vetted by the White House to succeed Neil Chatterjee as a member of the Federal Energy Regulatory Commission.
 Willie L. Phillips Jr., chair of the District of Columbia Public Service Commission, was ultimately selected.

 In September 2021, President Biden announced that he would nominate Robinson to serve as Assistant Secretary of Energy for Electricity Delivery and Energy Reliability.
 On February 8, 2022, she appeared for a hearing before the United States Senate Committee on Energy and Natural Resources.
 On May 3, 2022, the committee was deadlocked on whether to advance her nomination to the full Senate.
 Her nomination was withdrawn by President Biden on June 8, 2022.
 Robinson was named director of the Grid Deployment Office in the Department of Energy and resigned from the House in July 2022.
 The position does not require Senate confirmation.